jayaemekar/systemdesign/docs/RedundancyReplication.md

   </kbd>
 </p>

-Replication means sharing information to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.
+Replication is the process of exchanging data among redundant resources, such as software or hardware components, in order to improve dependability, fault tolerance, or accessibility.

-Replication is widely used in many database management systems (DBMS), usually with a master-slave relationship between the original and the copies.
-The master gets all the updates, which then ripple through to the slaves.
-Each slave outputs a message stating that it has received the update successfully, thus allowing the sending of subsequent updates.
+Many database management systems (DBMS) use replication, which is commonly done using a master-slave connection between the original and the copies.
+The master receives all updates, which are then sent to the slaves.
+Each slave sends a message indicating that the update was properly received, enabling for the delivery of following updates.

 **References**